A Quick Intro to User Generated Content

 How to Get Some Help with Effective UGC

 Unfortunately, UGC doesn’t just happen.
-It takes effort on your part as the business owner and on the part of your customers.
+It takes effort on your part as the business owner and the part of your customers.

 That’s why you must reduce friction.